-‘People want change but fear the guns’: Fighting for democracy in eSwatini
+‘People want change but fear the guns’: Fighting for democracy in Eswatini

 ‘To stifle dissent’

 Critics noted that the wealthy king owns big interests in the telecommunications industry, transport, hospitality, mining and real estate.
-He lives a lavish lifestyle while nearly a third of the population of eSwatini lives below the poverty line.
+He lives a lavish lifestyle while nearly a third of the population of Eswatini lives below the poverty line.

 “There is not a single parliament who has challenged that,” Dludlu said.
-“There is no parliament that has been able to redirect money from useless vanity projects that the government engages in. … It has done nothing in terms of speaking to people’s poverty, unemployment and the underdevelopment of the country.”
+“There is no parliament that has been able to redirect money from useless vanity projects that the government engages in … It has done nothing in terms of speaking to people’s poverty, unemployment and the underdevelopment of the country.”

 Members of parliament who have spoken out against the government have faced retaliation.
 MPs Mthandeni Dube and Mduduzi Bacede Mabuza, who were arrested after the protests in 2021, were found guilty of “terrorism”, sedition and murder.